The Museum of Flight

 3. The Museum of Flight, Seattle

-So many kids love this museum ... who doesn't like to imagine building and flying these incredible machines?
+So many kids love this museum ... who doesn't like to imagine building and flying all kinds of incredible aircraft?
 Like each place on this list, if your kids are super familiar with a museum, prep them that procedures and what you can do will look different in these COVID-19 times.
 Book your tix in advance.
 Open daily.
 Adult admission costs $25; youth 5–17, $17; kids ages 4 and younger enter free.

-This must-see destination for car aficionados of all ages will reopen on Friday, Sept.
-25. The museum will be open Friday–Sunday for now, by advance-booked ticket.
+This is a must-see destination for car aficionados of all ages.
+The museum will be open Friday–Sunday for now, by advance-booked ticketing.
 Race car fans will not want to miss the exhibition on Steve Saleen.
-Many of this trailblazing designer's cars are on display, including the Saleen S7, considered the United States' first supercar.
+Several of this trailblazing designer's cars are on display, including the Saleen S7, considered to be the United States' first supercar.
 Open Thursday–Monday.
 Adult admission costs $18; youth $10–$14; kids ages 5 and younger enter free.
 Book online.

-Like many museums, this spot is full of beautiful and fancy things that kids can't touch, but something about artworks made of glass make them especially accessible and impressive for kids — and adults.
-Tacoma's Museum of Glass reopens to the public on Sept.
-25, and will be open Friday–Sunday.
+Like many museums, this spot is full of beautiful and fancy things that kids can't touch, but something about artworks molded from glass make them especially accessible and impressive for kids — and adults.
+The museum is currently open Thursday–Sunday.